 '''

+package com.ibm.ws.ras.test.user;

 import com.ibm.ras.;

 import java.text.;

 import java.util.;

-/

 The SimpleFormatter implements

 the RASIFormatter interface.
 It is a

-simple implementation used for demonstration purposes only.
+\star simple implementation used for demonstration purposes only.
 It does not do any

 advanced formatting, it simply formats the message and parameters in an event.

 It does not include the timestamp in the formatted result, for example.

 /

 public class SimpleFormatter implements RASIFormatter

 /

 The name of the formatter

-/

 private String ivName = "";

 /

 A vector containing the event classes this Formatter knows how to process.

-/

 private Vector ivEventClasses = new Vector();

 /

 Create a SimpleFormatter.

-'''
+public SimpleFormatter(String name) {

+setName(name);

+// Methods required by the RASIObject Interface

+/

+Return this objects configuration as a set of Properties in a Hashtable.